EdithM5/alx-system_engineering-devops/0x00-shell_basics/README.md

 9 this file will delete the directory from 6
 10 this file will take you back to the previous directory 11 lists contents in order of the declared directories 12 will print the file type
+13 generates a link file to /bin/ls named __ls__